Kingstone Companies (KINS) to Release Earnings on Thursday

-Kingstone Companies (NASDAQ:KINS – Get Free Report) is set to release its earnings data after the market closes on Thursday, August 10th.
-Analysts expect Kingstone Companies to post earnings of ($0.01) per share for the quarter.
-Persons interested in participating in the company’s earnings conference call can do so using this link.
+Kingstone Companies (NASDAQ:KINS – Get Free Report) is set to announce its earnings results after the market closes on Thursday, August 10th.
+Analysts expect the company to announce earnings of ($0.01) per share for the quarter.
+Parties that are interested in participating in the company’s conference call can do so using this link.

-Kingstone Companies (NASDAQ:KINS – Get Free Report) last released its earnings results on Thursday, May 11th.
-The insurance provider reported ($0.56) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.37).
-The firm had revenue of $36.63 million for the quarter, compared to analyst estimates of $37.02 million.
+Kingstone Companies (NASDAQ:KINS – Get Free Report) last posted its earnings results on Thursday, May 11th.
+The insurance provider reported ($0.56) EPS for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.37).
 Kingstone Companies had a negative net margin of 13.30% and a negative return on equity of 39.65%.
+The firm had revenue of $36.63 million for the quarter, compared to analysts’ expectations of $37.02 million.
 On average, analysts expect Kingstone Companies to post $-1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Kingstone Companies Stock Performance